Planeman/5271-Exercises/hw1/sploit1/readme1.txt

 * This exploits lies in copyfile which main calls with argv[2], our shellcode. copyFile enters the checkin clause of its first conditional.

-* Fist, argv[2] is copied into the src buffer using strcpy.
-This will overflow but the way our shellcode is setup this likely won't give us what we want.
+* First, argv[2] is copied into the src buffer using strcpy.
+This will overflow src but it is not the overflow we are targeting.
+We really want to overflow dst since that gives us more room for our nop sled and shellcode.
+Also, src is going to be overwritten anyways in the next overflow.

 * Second, copyFile fills the dst buffer with the repository directory and then our shellcode which also overflows and this is where we overwrite